For Government funded students and non-funded students, see the AustCare Training Fees List 2019 here

 This course is designed to suit everyone including school leavers and mature age students seeking a new career path or return to work persons.
 Students will be assessed in order to ascertain if their Literacy and Numeracy skills are sufficient to successfully undertake the training program.
 This is usually via interview or completion of an exercise contained in the proposed training program.
 Those who require further assessment or support will be referred to a qualified expert.
 Any costs incurred will be the responsibility of the student.

 No, AustCare does the hard work for you!
 However if you have a place in mind, we will assist you to secure a placement at your preferred location.
 If you currently work or volunteer with an aged care facility, respite centre, or other relevant organisation, we may be able to credit you for these hours.
 Please discuss this with us further prior to your enrolment.

 We include an AustCare student uniform to be worn during your placement this includes 2 polo shirts and a lanyard with your name.

-In Aged Care, morning shifts usually start around 6:30am to 7am, and finish around 2pm to 3pm.
-Afternoon shifts start between 2pm and 3pm, and finish between 9pm and 10pm.
+In aged care, morning shifts usually start around 6:30am to 7:00am, and finish around 2:00pm to 3:00pm.
+Afternoon shifts start between 2:00pm and 3:00pm, and finish between 9:00pm and 10:00pm.
 If you are doing your placement with a disability respite centre, you should also expect to work morning and afternoon shifts.
 You will not be required to do any night shifts or weekend shifts during your placement.

 To help you understand your responsibilities in the workplace, you will be given a Student Code of Conduct which indicates expected standards of behaviour in the workplace.
 Students who have committed a breach of duty of care or who are assessed as presenting a significant risk to themselves or others during work placement may be prevented from undertaking or continuing work placement.
 If you require any further information, please get in touch with us and we will be happy to assist you.